Bat Friendly Communities

 3. Promote learning

-More details on certification can be found in this list of criteria for certification.
-Contact your regional bat program coordinator or firstname.lastname@example.org for more information and our ‘how-to’ guide.
+More details on certification can be found in this list of criteria for certification, and ideas on how to proceed are in the Primer on Becoming a Bat-friendly Community.
+Contact your regional bat program coordinator or firstname.lastname@example.org for more information and guidance.
 We look forwards to working with you!